strausste/nfo-unity/README.md

 ## A* algorithm

-Select the AStarManager game object and choose the heurist function from the Inspector tab:
+Select the AStarManager game object and choose the heuristic function from the Inspector tab:

  > Euclidean Distance \
  > Manhattan Distance \